apache/qpid-jms/qpid-jms-docs/Configuration.md

 These options apply to the behaviour of certain AMQP functionality.

 + **amqp.idleTimeout** The idle timeout in milliseconds after which the connection will be failed if the peer sends no AMQP frames.
 Default is 60000.
++ **amqp.vhost** The vhost to connect to.
+Used to populate the Sasl and Open hostname fields.
+Default is the main hostname from the Connection URI.

 ## Logging